 - Photocopy of lost/stolen passport or other proof of your identity and U.S. citizenship (if available);

-- A new passport photographs that meets the specified requirements;
+- A new passport photograph that meets the specified requirements;

 - Local police report.
 It is not needed for U.S. Passport application but needed later for replacing the Nepali visa at Department of Immigration.